Help Centre

 Extras insurance provides cover for everyday health care services that Medicare doesn't generally pay a benefit towards, such as visiting a dentist or physiotherapist.

-HBF offers five levels of extras cover, ranging from basic to more comprehensive cover.
+HBF offers eight levels of extras cover, ranging from basic to more comprehensive cover.
 What you can claim for, and what benefits are available to you, depends entirely on the cover option you choose.

 When you purchase extras cover for the first time or update your policy, you'll likely need to serve a waiting period.
 A waiting period is a set amount of time during which you can't claim benefits.
 Once your waiting periods have been served, you'll be able to claim on the services on your cover.